 This step guides you to navigate your course and learn basic tools.
-The Blackboard Tutorials present you with text-based and multimedia-based instruction on how to use tools such as email, discussions, assignments, assessments, announcement, calendar, and learning modules.You are recommended to sign on within two weeks prior to the start of classes to become familiar with navigation and your course interface.
-Seven days before the first day of your class, registered students may be able to view the course site with online orientation, Blackboard tutorials, or help information.
+All MxCC students are enrolled to a Blackboard course titled as “MxCC_Student_Orientation” in which there are tutorials for students to learn essential skills for attending courses online.
+We recommend students to go through the necessary technology and Blackboard instructions before start your class.
+Seven days before the first day of your class, registered students may be able to view the course site with online orientation or help information.
 The most updated class information is available on the first day of your online course.

 1. Log on to Your Online Course